 Not just the employers, but acceptance of drug use is increasing in the society as well.
 In the year 1969, only 12 percent of the American population supported the move to change the status of marijuana and legalize it.
 A poll conducted on the same subject in the recent past gave an update of Americans stand towards legalizing marijuana.
 Compared to 12 percent support in 1969, 64 percent support favoring legalization of marijuana reflect the change in the attitude of Americans towards drug use.
 Employers are of the opinion that when drug use is not seen as a bad practice in society, the need to drug test employees is not required.
 Spending money on the same can serve no purpose.

 The change in the society’s attitude also reflected in the figures in balance sheets for businesses who ran drug tests on their employees and candidates.
 Various surveys show the share prices of such companies to have come down.

-Regardless of the change in public opinion there are many companies in the market that do not support legalization of marijuana and still go about conducting drug test on their employees and hire people only if they clear the drug test.
+Regardless of the change in public opinion, many companies in the market do not support legalization of marijuana and still go about conducting a drug test on their employees and hire people only if they clear the drug test.
 Some of the big names in the trade that oppose marijuana use by their employees include Ford Motor Co. and Restaurant Brands International Inc.

 Though it is ultimately for the companies to decide for or against drug test, the fact is that employment drug test is slowly becoming a thing of the past.
 Few companies may still keep it alive but the end of drug test is inevitable.